isc-projects/bind9/bin/check/named-checkconf.rst

 .. option:: -n

-   Do not error on options that are disabled in this build.
+   Do not print errors when encountering options that are disabled in this build.
+This allows checking of configuration files for other builds, in which those options are enabled.

 .. option:: -p